nanopool/nanominer/README.md

 ### sendHashrate
 Optional algorithm parameter for Ethash, Etchash and Ubqhash algorithms.
 This parameter accepts the values _true_ or _false_.
 The default value is _true_ (if JSON-RPC pool protocol is used).

+### dagSer
+Optional algorithm parameter for Ethash, Etchash and KawPow algorithms.
+This parameter accepts the values _true_ or _false_ (the default is _false_).
+If this parameter is set to _true_ then the DAG will be generated sequentionaly on each GPU.
+Otherwise all the GPUs generate DAG at the same time.

 ## Configuration File
 The minimum configuration file for Ethereum may contain only a wallet:
 ```ini